plone/guillotina/docs/source/installation/configuration.md

 # Configuration

-`guillotina` and its addons define a global configuration that is used.
+Gguillotina and its addons define a global configuration that is used.
 All of these settings are configurable by providing a JSON configuration file or yaml to the start script.

 By default, the startup script looks for a `config.yaml` file.
 You can use a different file by using the `-c` option for the script like this: `./bin/guillotina -c myconfig.yaml`.

 ## Applications

-To load guillotina applications into your application, use the `applications` setting:
+To load Guillotina applications into your application, use the `applications` setting:

 ```yaml
 applications: